 The CBS takes pride in continuing to provide you and your family with clean, quality water.
-In order to maintain a safe and dependable water supply, we need to make improvements to the treatment or distribution systems.
+In order to maintain a safe and dependable water supply, we need to make continual improvements to the treatment or distribution systems.
 These improvements sometimes cause short-term inconveniences or rate structure adjustments.
+Our dedicated water operators respond to emergencies 24 hours/day, 7 days/week.
 Thank you for understanding the importance of our drinking water.
-Help keep our Blue Lake and Indian River watersheds clean.
-Safe drinking water is everyone's business.